 THURSDAY

-- 1:00-2:30 p.m. – Unity’s Elder Council meets in the Garden Room.
+- 1:00-2:30 p.m. – Unity’s Elder Council meets in the upstairs Fillmore Room.
 If you are 60 or older and would like to explore the journey and wisdom of elderhood, please join us.
 For more information, contact Julia Linebarger-Taylor at jlinebargertaylor@yahoo.com or 541-968-5896.

 - 5:30-6:45 p.m. – Passage Meditation in the Fillmore Wing.
 This group practices “Passage Meditation” as taught by Eknath Easwaran.
 For more information, contact Laurie Cracraft at 541-554-5434.